JohnRiddles/westraining-R/intro-to-R/05-figures.md

 ![](./assets/unnamed-chunk-6-1.png)

-The feature sold me to `ggplot2` is that makes it very easy to get conditional plots.
+`ggplot2` that makes it very easy to get conditional plots.
 For instance, our theoretical model above posed an interaction between years of marriage and whether the man had children.
 This is, the expected number of affairs for a given time ellapsed in marriage is expected to be different depending on whether the man has children or not.
 Therefore, in the exploration of our data, we would like to see the number of affairs by `ym` and by `children`.
-For instance, we could look at:
+For instance, we could look
+at:

 ``` r
 p <- ggplot(affairs, aes(x=nbaffairs > 0, group=child))